 A plate welded to the foot of a rack upright or repair unit to distribute the weight of the rack to the floor and allow it to be anchored.
 Base plate sizes vary from 3"x 5" to 5" x 7" in seismic zones and from 1/8" to 1/2" in thickness.
 Qualified engineers are required to assess the effective area and thickness of the base plate to ensure that the rack is supported and that the load is transferred to the concrete slab.

-A bay refers to the space between two upright columns, in a racking system.
+A rack bay refers to the space between two upright columns, in a racking system.
 A bay corresponds to the vertical superposition of cells.
-Bays can have a varying number of beam levels.
+Rack bays can have a varying number of beam levels.
 Some companies use the number of bays in a warehouse as a means to estimate the price of the rack inspection and the engineering services.

 A horizontal structural component of the rack system, usually arranged in pairs that bears the weight of the stored loads and transfers it to the uprights it is connected to.
 Common beam shapes are box beam, step beam and c-shape beams.
 Variations of these shapes exist.
 Ultimately, the beam's capacity depends on factors such as the beam shape, size, and material.